marvinkilo/marvinkilo.github.io/_tabs/about.md

 As I continue on this journey, my goal is not only to fortify digital infrastructures but also to raise awareness about the importance of cybersecurity in today's interconnected world.
 I am resolute in my dedication to learning, adapting, and contributing to the ongoing battle to ensure the integrity and security of sensitive information and networks.

-On a regular basis, I delve into TryHackMe's interactive rooms, where I navigate through realistic simulations of cybersecurity scenarios.TryHackMe - https://tryhackme.com/p/Dangerhulk,
+On a regular basis, I delve into TryHackMe's interactive rooms, where I navigate through realistic simulations of cybersecurity scenarios.I am right now on top 1 percentile in TryHackMe - https://tryhackme.com/p/Dangerhulk,
 ![TryHackMe Badge](/assets/images/Dangerhulk.png)
 HackTheBox - still a noob here and at last, I love being myself.